Uttejvluda/Proposeday/README.md

 ﻿# Propose_day
-A funny website for an occusition of valienttance day
+A funny website for an occasion of Valentine’s Day